Neal/ovpnmcgen.rb/README.md

 ### Security Levels

-There are three different security levels to choose from, 'paranoid', 'high' (default), and 'medium'.
+There are three different security levels to choose from, 'paranoid' (default), 'high', and 'medium'.
 The algorithm illustrated above is for 'high'.

 For 'paranoid' security level, the following algorithm is executed upon network changes, in order: